-in LinkedIn Profile Checklist
+(in) LinkedIn Profile Checklist

-- Appear in Search Results: Be sure to include industryrelated key words in your summary and experiences to increase the chance that your profile is listed in the search results. - Stand Out with a Background Photo: Including a relevant and high-quality background photo can make your profile more memorable to recruiters.
+- 1 Appear in Search Results: Be sure to include industryrelated key words in your summary and experiences to increase the chance that your profile is listed in the search results. - 2 Stand Out with a Background Photo: Including a relevant and high-quality background photo can make your profile more memorable to recruiters.
 For best results, be sure your image is at least 1000 px X 425 px and is uploaded as a PNG, JPEG, or GIF. - Use a Professional Headshot: Make a great first impression by ensuring your profile picture is professional.
 Best practices include wearing a suit, taking the photo in front of a simple background, and focusing on the shoulders, neck, and head.
-The photo should be 400 px X 400 px and uploaded as a PNG, JPEG, or GIF.
-Don't forget, the CMC offers free headshots several times throughout the semester!
-Check your Handshake account to see when these are scheduled. - Use Your Full Name: It's best to use the same name that appears on your resume.
+The photo should be 400 px X 400 px and uploaded as a PNG, JPEG, or GIF. - Use Your Full Name: It's best to use the same name that appears on your resume.
 Avoid using nicknames, so you can ensure it's easy for recruiters to find you. - Make the Most of the Headline: Don't use the default headline!
-An effective headline captures recruiters' attention by including who you are, what you currently do, and what you hope to do. - Identify Your Industry: Ensure your profile is viewable to the correct people by including the industry you hope to work in. - Share Your Location: Be sure to include your location, so your profile will be viewable to recruiters who look for potential candidates by filtering by location. - Identify Contact Information: Be sure to include how you would like recruiters to contact you.
+An effective headline captures recruiters' attention by including who you are, what you currently do, and what you hope to do. - 6 Share Your Location: Be sure to include your location, so your profile will be viewable to recruiters who look for potential candidates by filtering by location. - Identify Contact Information: Be sure to include how you would like recruiters to contact you.
 You can include a professional email address and/or phone number. - Personalize Your URL: A personal URL will make it easier for others to find you.
 Common practice is to end the URL with your first and last name. - Publish Posts: Want to standout to recruiters?
 Engage in publishing posts!
 This will allow you to showcase your knowledge of the industry and gives recruiters insight into your writing style.